demisto/content/Packs/CortexXDR/Playbooks/Cortex_XDR_-_T1036_-_Masquerading_README.md

 **Response Actions**

-When the playbook executes, it checks for additional activity, and if a malicious behavior is found, the playbook proceeds with containment, is executed.

-This phase will execute the following containment actions:
+When the playbook executes, it checks for additional activity, and if a malicious behavior is found, the playbook proceeds with the following containment actions:

+* Auto Process termination
 * Auto file quarantine
-* Auto process termination

 External resources: